What is the best way to dress for a visit to the parks?

 - Themed T-shirts, blouses, sweatshirts and hats are acceptable.

-- Masks of any kind may not be worn.
+- Costume masks of any kind may not be worn.